‘It is not what you see that is important but what takes place between people.' - Rirkrit Tiravanija

 (titled after Tom Moriani's The Act of Drinking Beer with Friends Is the Highest Form of Art, 1970-1979)

-The skill of hosting a beautiful dinner party is seen as feminine and is thus devalued under patriarchy.
-In the tradition of relational aesthetics and social practice art, like that of Tom Marioni and Rirkrit Tiravanija, my gatherings-as-art reclaim the domestic and the relational as legitimate artistic performance.
-Being raised in poverty by a struggling single mother taught me early on the importance of chosen family, community, and mutual aid; it also revealed the flaws of the nuclear family structure.
-I regularly host intimate gatherings that celebrate platonic love and cultivate these bonds.
-I think of these events as social practice, ritual, and prefigurative politics.
+In the tradition of relational aesthetics art, like that of Tom Marioni and Rirkrit Tiravanija, my gatherings-as-art reclaim the domestic and the relational as legitimate artistic performance and honor skills dubbed "feminine".
+Being raised in poverty by a struggling single mother taught me early on the importance of chosen family and community; it also revealed the shortcomings of the nuclear family structure.
+I regularly host intimate gatherings that celebrate platonic love, cultivate these bonds and respond to our epidemic of loneliness and isolation.
+As art and life are inseparable, I think of these events as both.

-These happenings transform the labor of care, often dismissed as “women’s work," into a site of radical hospitality and resistance to isolation culture.
-Each gathering becomes a living artwork: an ephemeral collective experience built through conversation, intimacy, and sensory experience.
-In reframing these social rituals as feminist art, I question the exclusionary nature of the Western art canon, and insist that the labor of love, care, and communion are as critical to culture as any object on a pedestal or white wall.
+These happenings transform the labor of care and hosting, often dismissed as “women’s work," into a site of radical hospitality and resistance to individualist culture.
+Each gathering becomes a living artwork: an ephemeral collective experience built through unique energies, conversation, intimacy, and decoration.
+I pay close attention to aesthetic and sensory detail: foraging bouquets, lighting candles, cooking food you can smell, decorating with intentional color palette etc. In reframing these rituals and social traditions as feminist art, I question the narrowness of the Western art canon.
+Many of these gatherings are conceptually themed and coincide with culturally or seasonally significant times of the wheel of the year.

-Many of these gatherings are conceptually themed and coincide with culturally or seasonally significant times of the year.
 Manifestations of Luv is an annual event I have hosted every year since 2017.
 Taking place in the same month as Valentine's Day, it serves as a reaction to a world that centers romantic love, transactional relations, and the couple form.
 A more radical version of 'galentines day,' we practice vulnerability, loving-kindness, feminist consciousness-raising, and being in sacred circle.

 I Need Help, ongoing participatory performance, 2025